 Cope with a Spouse's Job Loss

-Edited by Maria Sharon Ubando, Anonymous, Eng, Lynn and 2 others
+Edited by Maria Sharon Ubando, Eng, Lynn, Marian Raquel F. Roncesvalles and 1 other

 A spouse's unexpected job loss often results in a devastating financial and emotional impact.
 It's undeniably difficult and frustrating to deal with, whether you're now providing the sole source of income for the family or if you're unemployed, as well.
 Your marriage will be put to the test, especially if you've grown accustomed to a specific lifestyle or routine.
 On top of that, your spouse is most likely under a tremendous amount of stress and pressure, so you should provide as much support and understanding as possible.
 There is no question that this is a difficult time for all involved, and it's important to know how to balance your approach toward your spouse to get positive results.